JohnAZoidberg/nosql-book/content/cassandra.md

 - Advantages
   - Elastic Scalability - easily add or remove nodes
   - Peer to peer instead of master slave $\rightarrow$ No single point of failure & Write to any node
   - Great analytics capabilities (e.g. with Hadoop, Spark, ...)
-[TODO: because of column orientation?]
   - Flexible data model (no strict schemas)
   - Fast writing (`INSERT`, `UPDATE`) because they are like appends (+ lots of caching layers)
   - CQL is very similar to SQL and therefore easy to learn